SciBorgs/SciGuides/projects/jv-robotics/Day 2/Java101.md

 In order to interact with C++, Java uses these **Java Native Interfaces** or **JNI**'s which essentially **holds C++ code** in a way that **can be used in your Java program**.
 These JNI's are almost all hidden from you while coding the robot (**WPILIB® manages them for us**).
 When the time comes to apply voltage to a motor or change the color of an LED, We run the code in the **.jni** file (with some **special methods**) and the computer sends a stream of 1's and 0's down the wires into the electronics devices.

 >We will revisit this much much later on!
-Don't worry too much about JNI's for now as alot of it will be hidden from you.
+Don't worry too much about JNI's for now as a lot of it will be hidden from you.

 >That is all!
 Farewell young aspiring Sciborgs programmer!
 Head over to **[Day 3](../Day%302/Java102.md)** to continue your journey.